7 Jaw-Dropping Gen Z Interview Statistics (2026)

 Many Gen Z candidates are also navigating interviews with little to no guidance, leaving them overwhelmed and unsure of how to stand out.

-Interview ghosting isn’t just happening—it’s becoming the norm.
+Interview ghosting isn’t just happening, it’s becoming the norm.

-A staggering 93% of Gen Z candidates have failed to show up for a scheduled interview in their career.
+According a survey published in Fortune, a staggering 93% of Gen Z candidates have failed to show up for a scheduled interview in their career.

 Gen Z ghosting interviewers statistics